wooramkang/Face-recogntion-with-modified-FaceNet-V.research/Readme/related_work.md

 # modified_FaceNet

-I hope those codes would be helpful for you
+I hope those code would be helpful for you

-who want to learn AI or machine learning things

-\
 A. keras code referenced from Skuldur's git

 but a bit changed